Things to Do in Jersey City: The Local Guide That Makes You Want to Move Here

 Paulus Hook

-A laid-back waterfront pocket filled with some of the city’s best restaurants and local gems.
-Think cozy cafés, polished date-night spots, and breezy outdoor seating just steps from the river.
-It’s the kind of neighborhood where one good meal turns into three because you want to try everything on the block.
+Cozy waterfront restaurants, polished date-night spots, and outdoor seating a few steps from the Hudson.
+The kind of neighborhood where one good dinner turns into three because you want to try the next block.

-Rooftop at Exchange Place and nearby lounges offer panoramic skyline views paired with cocktails.
-Perfect for sunset, a celebratory night out, or impressing out-of-towners who still think they need to go into Manhattan for a great drink.
+The rooftop at Exchange Place and several nearby lounges offer panoramic Manhattan skyline views paired with well-made cocktails.
+Perfect for sunsets, celebrations, and out-of-town guests who still think they need to go into the city for a good drink.

-For a curated list, explore our Jersey City Eats guide and discover why locals don’t cross the river unless they absolutely have to.
+For a curated restaurant list by neighborhood, explore our Jersey City Eats Guide.
+It's the reason a lot of our clients stop crossing the river unless they absolutely have to.

 Jill Biggs and Gordo

-5. Things to Do in Jersey City With Your Pets
+5. Things to Do in Jersey City With Pets

 6. Things to Do in Jersey City With Kids